jasongrimes/lamp-backup/README.md

 If the required disk space won't leave you with a comfortable amount of free space, adjust your configuration accordingly.
-Keep in mind that the size of your backups is likely to grow over time as well.
+Keep in mind that the size of your backups is likely to grow over time.

 A summary of disk usage is shown at the end of the report each time a backup is run.
-Keep an eye on this periodically to make sure that disk space won't become an issue.
+Check this periodically to make sure that disk space won't become an issue.

-### Rotating backups without running lamp-backup
+### Rotating backups independently

 While backup rotation is typically done automatically when `lamp-backup.sh` is run, you can also do a backup rotation independently by running